hswolff/jest-runner-mocha/README.md

 |option|example|description|
 |-----|-----|-----|
 |useBabelRc|`"useBabelRc": true`|read .babelrc when instrumenting for code coverage (required if you transpile your code with babel).|

+### addFiles

+If you want to include additional files (for example additional Mocha setup code), you can list the files that you want added.

+This value can be a string or an array of absolute file paths.

 ### Coverage